biojava/biojava-tutorial/structure/caching.md

     -DPDB_DIR=/wherever/you/want/
 </pre>

+BioJava will also check for a `PDB_DIR` environmental variable.
+If you launch BioJava from the command line, it can be useful to include `export PDB_DIR=/wherever/you/want` in your `.bashrc` file.

 An alternative is to hard-code the path in this way (but setting it as a property is better style)

 ```java